 Further reading: Here’s a list of 8K smart TVs so far

 What’s the point of having a TV without anything to watch with it?
 That’s the question I want you to ask yourself because that’s what will be happening if you get an 8K TV now.
-8K content is far from being available when even 4K contents are just circulating well.
-In fact, the only company broadcasting 8K video signal is a Japanese company called NHK and even at that. content is very limited.
-Even at that 4K content are only beginning to circulate in both streaming and satellite media.
+8K content is far from being available.
+In fact even 4K content isn’t being broadcasted yet.
+The only company broadcasting 8K video signal is a Japanese company called NHK and even then, content is very limited.
+4K content is just only beginning to circulate in both streaming and satellite media.

 Only recently did the PlayStation PS4 Pro and Xbox One X start rendering 4K graphics.
-The sheer processing power required to render 4K content is immense not to talk of that of 8K.
+The sheer processing power required to render 4K content is immense and lets not even talk about 8K.
 Not much production companies are making 4K Videos and you’re lucky if you find content that is 4K all the way.
 This is because visual effect companies are limited to 2K and in a way that resolution is easier to work within the film industry.
 All of these makes it quite difficult for 8K content to be quite commercially accessible for now.

-It as always been the same with new resolution TVs at first, same way it was with the first 4K TVs at that time.
 Apart from the fact that there is no content, the 8K TV is expensive like the Samsung 85-inch Q900 8K TV costs £15, 000.
-A high price to pay for a device that does not have much use.
+That’s extremely high price to pay for a device that does not have much use.
 Good luck with that!

 Even if the TV has an HDMI 2.1 port that can handle 8K content, besides the Xbox One X there is hardly any other device you can connect it to.
 The HDMI 2.1 certified cable is not even easy to come by.